jackyliang/coven-cli/README.md

     $ coven refresh

-Open a particular post in your browser
+Open a particular post in your browser [WIP]

     $ coven open [index]